 Civic reformers and legislators in Massachusetts led the way in putting compulsory voting back on the agenda in the late nineteenth century.
 As early as 1875, Reverend Joseph Cook, an influential Boston clergyman and author, delivered sermons on the need for "compulsory voting, with fines for absence from the polls."
 He proposed this as part of a set of election and civil service reforms, which would also include disenfranchising the illiterate.
-He By 1883, having visited the Wyoming territory, where women could vote, Cook advocated for compulsory municipal suffrage that included literate women.
-In 1885, Hazard Stevens, a Massachusetts legislator famous for making the first documented ascent of təqwu?-the volcano that white settlers named Mount Rainier-introduced a bill to make voting compulsory.
-In presenting the bill, he noted that nearly one in four of Boston's 66,000 repealed.
-MASS.
-CONST., art.
-LXI ("The general court shall have authority to provide for compulsory voting at elections, but the right of secret voting shall be preserved.")
+By 1883, having visited the Wyoming territory, where women could vote, Cook advocated for compulsory municipal suffrage that included literate women.
+49

+In 1885, Hazard Stevens, a Massachusetts legislator famous for making the first documented ascent of təqwu?mə?-the volcano that white settlers named Mount Rainier-introduced a bill to make voting compulsory.
+In presenting the bill, he noted that nearly one in four of Boston's 66,000 voters failed to turn out at the last election, and made clear who he thought stood to benefit if all turned out: